Guide to Success

 You can use several techniques to sustain and institutionalize the RCM program, including:

-- Set up an annual RCM calendar – a list of monthly activities that encourage all facets of your organization to work together (e.g. maintenance, kitchen workers, grounds staff) following s specific guidelines.
-The RCM Activities Calendar is one example (if you are not a school district RCM, some items may not apply).
+- Set up an annual RCM calendar – monthly activities that encourage all levels of your organization to work together following specific guidelines.
+The RCM Activities Calendar is one example; if you are not a school district RCM, some items may not apply.

 - Work with your RCM teams to develop annual plans for each area of the organization; this may not occur until the second or third year of your RCM program.